 Once the hull shell has been released from the mould she is placed on the cradle.
 One of the first tasks is to fit the fuel tanks as these sit well down inside the bilges.
 The rest of the boat is then built around them.

 Water tanks and waste tanks are in the bilges underneath the floors.
 Therefore, again, these are fitted before the deck floor components are placed on top.
+We also had to think further ahead to our electronics installation – since we wanted different tank sensors to the standard Selene gauges, we had to make sure these were built it at the right stage as well.

 There are two ways to achieve a coloured hull – the first is to use a coloured gel coat.
 When the mould is released the gel coat layer is the visible layer on the outside.
 This method is generally used in mass production boats and gives lower quality results in the long term.
 Gel coat is harder to match colour when there are small damages – because the gel coat discolours over time.
 It is also dulls and fades very easily.